mpgarate/BasicHashMap/README.md

 BasicHashMap
 ===============

-Hash table with linked lists to handle collisions, created as an exercise.
+Hash map with linked lists to handle collisions, created as an exercise.

 Generic types are supported.